Occupational Safety and Health

 0

-Total employees of fataliteis of work-related injuries (people)
+Total employees of high-consequence work-related injuries (excluding fatalities)

 0